-Ashley Fletcher: Middlesbrough agree deal for West Ham United striker
+Ashley Fletcher: Middlesbrough sign West Ham United striker for £6.5m

 - From the section Football

-Middlesbrough have agreed "a deal in principle" to sign West Ham United striker Ashley Fletcher, although terms are currently unconfirmed.
+Middlesbrough have signed West Ham United striker Ashley Fletcher on a four-year deal for £6.5m.

-Fletcher, 21, has left the Hammers' training camp in Germany for talks with the Teessiders.
+Fletcher, 21, left the Hammers' training camp in Germany on Thursday to begin talks with the Championship club.

-The forward has scored one goal in 20 games since moving from Manchester United in the summer of 2016.
+Boro have now spent about £30m on strikers this summer, having already added Britt Assombalonga and Martin Braithwaite to their squad.

+Fletcher, who joined West Ham from Manchester United in 2016, scored once in 20 games for the Hammers.

-He scored eight goals in 27 games helping Barnsley win promotion to the Championship in 2015-16.
+While on loan with Barnsley in 2015-16, Fletcher scored eight goals in 27 appearances for the Tykes as they won promotion to the Championship.

 Find all the latest football transfers on our dedicated page.